spritlesoftware/our-website/content/english/mdm.md

   image : "images/mdm-images/sec3.webp"
   alt: "Manage devices with One Click"
   bulletpoints:
-    - "Control any devices, be it BYOD (Bring Your Own Device) or COPE (Corporate Owned Personally Enabled) devices, rugged mobile devices, smartphones, laptops, computers, etc"
+    - "Control any devices, be it BYOD (Bring Your Own Device) or COPE (Corporate Owned Personally Enabled) devices, rugged mobile devices, smartphones, laptops, computers, etc."
     - "Ensure zero-touch application & content distribution via groups created based on their operations."
     - "Receive updates on applications and operating systems of all the managed devices."
   button: